All Episodes

 I agree with you totally.

-I think that's the most magnificent thing on earth.
+I think that the most magnificent thing on Earth.

-If the axis of the earth, if the tilt of the earth was any different we could not exist.
+If the axis of the Earth, if the tilt of the Earth was any different, we can not exist.

-And so let's assume that a creator is so intelligent that he knows the axis of the earth.
+And so let's assume that a Creator is so intelligent that he knows the axis of the Earth, and he knows everything about the Earth.

-If you look at the majority of planets, by the trillions, the access of their orbits are off, or they are too far from the sun, or too close to the sun.
+But if you look at the majority of planets by the trillions, the axis of their Earths, their orbits are off, or they are too far from the sun or too close for the sun.

-If someone were living on Mars right now, we'd say, what kind of God is this?
+If someone were living on Mars right now, he'd say, what kind of God is this?

-We've got ten minutes to live and we're all going to die.
+We've got 10 minutes to live and we're all going to die.

 We're just talking about probabilities here.